The following is an email I received and my response.

 One final thought regarding eternal life.
 Toward the end of the first century, the apostle John, in his first epistle wrote:

 And the witness is this, that God has given us eternal life, and this life is in His Son.
 He who has the Son has the life; he who does not have the Son of God does not have the life.[iii]

 This couplet of verses was part of the Navigator Topical Memory System I learn soon after receiving Christ as my Savior.
 Comforting as it was in my early spiritual life, it became even more comforting years later as I studied the text in its context.
 The preceding verse reads:

 The one who believes in the Son of God has the witness in himself; the one who does not believe God has made Him a liar, because he has not believed in the witness that God has borne concerning His Son.[iv]

 The grammar of this verse requires attention.
-Both the one who believes, and the one who does not believe are Present Active Participles, placing emphasis upon the nature of the subjects.
+Both the one who believes and the one who does not believe are Present Active Participles, placing emphasis upon the nature of the subjects.
 A paraphrase would be, the believer, and the unbeliever, respectively.
 This is followed by the causal clause, because he has not believed.
-The verb is Perfect Active Participle.
-Action completed in the past with continuing result.
+The verb is a Perfect Active Participle.
+This refers to action completed in the past with continuing results.

-This takes the reader clear back to the beginning of the epistle:
+This takes the reader back to the beginning of the epistle: